physbuzz/md2html/readme.md

 TODO:

 [x] Generate list of files to generate
-[] Generate folder watch list.
+[x] Generate folder watch list.
 (Note: "watch" functionality will be added later, for static website generation this is still important to satisfy the constraint: we can never generate into a watched folder unless the directory and the watched folder are equal.)
-[] Write sensible functions for finding templates (first user specified, then search `./templates`, then search `config.bundle_dir/templates`) [] Parse markdown for yaml headers and `@includes,@src,@src_begin,@src_end` and add to dependency graph recursively.
+[x] Write sensible functions for finding templates (first user specified, then search `./templates`, then search `config.bundle_dir/templates`) [x] Parse markdown for yaml headers and `@includes,@src,@src_begin,@src_end` and add to dependency graph recursively.
 Conceptually, we have the build targets (a bunch of nodes) the watch targets (also a bunch of nodes) but also a dependency graph.
 The dependency graph is a DAG whose purpose is twofold: For watching, we traverse downstream to the build target node to inform the build target it needs to be rebuilt.
 When building, we traverse upstream to pull in and load all the necessary info.
+[] Build full dependency graph.
+Can traverse downstream (notify for building) or upstream (might need during build step).
 [] Implement loading configuration JSON files. (start with `_MEIPASS/templates/_md2html.json` for defaults, then merge in user config.
 Prioritize `--config=`, else look for `./_md2html.json`)
 [] Implement basic liquid templates (default.html with a {% page_contents %}) and markdown generation.
 [] Implement basic conditional switches (include latex? inline CSS?)